edgelesssys/marblerun.sh/content/docs/building-services/graphene.md

 Running a Graphene app with Marblerun requires some changes to its manifest.
 These are explained in the following.
 See also the [helloworld example](https://github.com/edgelesssys/marblerun/tree/master/samples/graphene-hello).

 ## Requirements
 First, get Graphene up and running.
-You can use either the [Building](https://graphene.readthedocs.io/en/latest/building.html) or [Cloud Deployment](https://graphene.readthedocs.io/en/latest/cloud-deployment.html) guide to build and initially setup Graphene.
+You can use either the [Building](https://graphene.readthedocs.io/en/latest/building.html) or [Cloud Deployment](https://graphene.readthedocs.io/en/latest/cloud-deployment.html) guide to build and initially set up Graphene.

 Before running your application, make sure you got the prerequisites for ECDSA remote attestation installed on your system.
 You can collectively install them with the following command:
 ```sh